MarkhamLee/kubernetes-k3s-cluster-for-data-and-iot-projects/knowledge_base/mgmt_tools/kubectl.md

 	`chmod 600 ~/.kube/config`

-5. Finally, edit the server IP address in ~/.kube/config as it's probaby a local host IP to the IP of your K3s control plane API.
-It could be something like 192.168.0.45:6443
+5. Finally, change the server IP address in ~/.kube/config (as it's probaby a local host IP) to the IP of your K3s control plane API, it would likely be something like 192.168.0.45:6443

-6) Once the above is done you can use commands like "kubectl get nodes" to check and see everything is working correctly.
+6) Once the above is done you can use commands like "kubectl get nodes" to verify that everything is working correctly.